jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/README.md

 * The Pipeline built should be scheduled to run at regualar intervals
 * Ability to monitor the status of pipeline excution.
 * We should be able to rerun failed pipelines and set up alerts on failures.
-## Full Solution Architecture of an Azure Synapse Analytics Workspace
+## Full Solution Architecture of this Azure Synapse Analytics Project
 <img src="https://github.com/jaykay04/NYC_Taxi_Data_Project_With_Azure_Synapse_Analytics/blob/main/Synapse%20Project%20Images/Overall%20Solution%20Architecture.png">

-## Azure Services used for these project
+## Azure Services used for this project
 *  Azure DataLake Storage Gen2
 *  Azure Synpase Workspace
 *  Serverless SQL Pool